Supreme Court of Florida: Appointment, retention and impeachment

 A relatively complex appointment process (a modified form of the "Missouri Plan") is set forth in the Florida Constitution, which requires the creation of a Judicial Nominating Commission composed of persons appointed to staggered four-year terms, representing various interests.
 The commission must submit to the governor of Florida between three and six names for each vacancy on the court, from which the governor selects the new justice.
 The governor's selection is final and requires no further approval by any governmental body.
 Up until 1971 when merit selection was implemented, judges were chosen by direct election of the people.
 In 1974, Justice Ben Overton became the first Supreme Court justice chosen by merit selection.

-Justices must meet three requirements to qualify for appointment to the Court: they must be an elector (a qualified, registered voter) of the state, they must reside in the territorial jurisdiction of the state when they assume office, and they must be under 75 years of age.
+Justices must meet four requirements to qualify for appointment to the Court: they must be an elector (a qualified, registered voter) of the state, they must reside in the territorial jurisdiction of the state when they assume office, they must be members of the Florida Bar for at least ten years, and they must be under 75 years of age.

 After appointment, the new justice must face statewide voters in the next general election that is more than one year after the date of initial appointment.
 In this "merit retention" election, voters decide only if the new justice will remain in office.
 If not retained in office, the governor appoints a replacement through the same Judicial Nominating Commission process.
 After this first merit retention election, justices face the voters in the same type of merit retention election every six years thereafter until they leave or reach retirement age.

 Following a constitutional amendment passed by referendum in November 2018, mandatory retirement for Florida Supreme Court justices occurs upon reaching age 75.
 The Florida Constitution states, "No justice or judge shall serve after attaining the age of seventy-five years except upon temporary assignment."
 They thus must retire on the date of their 75th birthdays if still in office at that time.

 Justices may be removed by one of two methods.
 They can be disciplined upon the recommendation of the Judicial Qualifications Commission, at which time the Court may remove a justice or impose a lesser penalty such as a fine or reprimand; and justices may be impeached by a two-thirds vote of the Florida House of Representatives and convicted by a two-thirds vote of the Senate.